 The first Greek to land in America is believed to be a sailor named Don Teodoro, who came with Spanish explorer Panfilio de Narvaez in 1528.
-He was killed by Indians in Florida.
+Indians killed him in Florida.

-The Greek War of Independence brought autonomy to the country in 1832, but it also caused the massacre of tens of thousands of civilians were massacred.
-A Congregationalist missionary society, the American Board of Commissioners for Foreign Missions, brought the orphaned sons of distinguished families to the U.S. to be educated and converted.
-The Board had been founded in 1806 by five Williams College students.
+The Greek War of Independence brought autonomy to the country in 1832, but it also caused the massacre of tens of thousands of civilians.
+A Congregationalist missionary society, the American Board of Commissioners for Foreign Missions, brought the orphaned sons of distinguished families to the U.S. for education and conversion to Protestantism.

-Some of the orphans were brought by supporters of the Greek revolutionaries, such as Samuel Gridley Howe.
-Educated in the United States, they went on to enter the ministry, medicine, law, and education professions, or succeeded in business.
+Some of the orphans came with supporters of the Greek revolutionaries, such as Samuel Gridley Howe.
+Educated in the United States, they went on to enter the ministry, medicine, law, and education professions, or they succeeded in business.

 John Zachos became an educational pioneer, teaching freed slaves.
-Lucas Miltiades Miller was elected the first U.S. congressman from Wisconsin.
-Evangelismos Aspostolides Sophocles became a Harvard professor of Greek.
+Lucas Miltiades Miller served as the first U.S. congressman from Wisconsin.
+Evangelismos Aspostolides Sophocles taught Greek at Harvard.
 George Pericardis taught at Amherst College before amassing a fortune in New Jersey.

-A trickle of Greek sailors and merchants came to the United States in the mid-19th century.
+Then in the mid-19th century, a trickle of Greek sailors and merchants came to the United States.
 The merchants set up import-export businesses in American cities; the sailors worked on steamboats in the Great Lakes and Mississippi River.

 The Great Wave

 They new Greek immigrants settled in Nashua and Manchester, N.H., and in the Connecticut cities of Bridgeport, New Britain and Norwich.
-Between 1890 and 1924, more than 400,000 Greeks arrived to the United States.
+Between 1890 and 1924, more than 400,000 Greeks arrived in the United States.
 Many intended to return to Greece with their American earnings.

 From 1924 to the end of World War II, the United States closed the door to immigrants.
 Only about a thousand Greeks arrived each year.
-Pressure increased on immigrants to assimilate.
+And pressure increased on immigrants to assimilate.

 World War II and the Greek Civil War devastated the Greek countryside, and once again the United States welcomed Greek immigrants.
-From 1947-1967, 5,000 Greek immigrants arrived a year.
-Then in 1968, immigration laws were relaxed and an average of 11,000 Greeks came to America each year until 1979.
+So from 1947-1967, 5,000 Greek immigrants arrived a year.
+Then in 1968, Congress relaxed immigration laws and an average of 11,000 Greeks came to America each year until 1979.

 The postwar era was the golden age of Greek diners in America.
-Diners originated in Providence and classic diners were first manufactured in Worcester.
+The first diners originated in Providence, and soon Worcester, Mass., was manufacturing now-classic diners.
 Six hundred diners sprang up in the New York metropolitan area, many in Fairfield County, Conn.

-In Connecticut, Italians dominated the pizza business, but were retiring after World War II.
+In Connecticut, Italians had dominated the pizza business, but they started to retired after World War II.
 Greek families bought up the pizzerias, and by the late 1970s, 76 percent of Greek families worked in Connecticut pizza shops.

 According to the 2000 U.S. Census, the New York-Newark-Bridgeport area has the most people of Greek ancestry in the country, with 202,304.
 Boston-Worcester-Manchester ranks second, with 96,871.

 Massachusetts Gov. Michael Dukakis, who also ran for president, was the son of a Greek immigrant who settled in Lowell.
-Nick Mavroulas grew up in nearby Peabody and became a congressman from Boston’s North Shore.
-Ted Gatsas is mayor of Manchester, N.H., and political commentator George Stephanopoulos grew up in Fall River, Mass., the son of a Greek Orthodoz priest.
+Likewise, Nick Mavroulas grew up in nearby Peabody and became a congressman from Boston’s North Shore.
+Ted Gatsas served as mayor of Manchester, N.H.
+And political commentator George Stephanopoulos grew up in Fall River, Mass., the son of a Greek Orthodoz priest.

-The New England community with the densest Greek-American population today is Nahant, Mass., with 5.3 percent, making it the ninth most Greek-American community in America.
-Next comes 16th-ranked Peabody, Mass., with 4.3 percent, followed by Dracut, Mass., follows as the 19th most Greek-American community, with 3.9 percent, ranked 19th.
+The New England community with the densest Greek-American population today is Nahant, Mass., with 5.3 percent.
+That makes it the ninth most Greek-American community in America.
+Next comes 16th-ranked Peabody, Mass., with 4.3 percent.
+Dracut, Mass., follows as the 19th most Greek-American community, with 3.9 percent.